fnoscommunity/fpksrc/CONTRIBUTING.md

 ----------------
 You can request new packages via a Package Request.

 Note that opening a request does not mean it will be honored, so please do not ask for ETA's.
-SynoCommunity is a community effort where anyone can contribute, even you!
+FnOScommunity is a community effort where anyone can contribute, even you!
 You can show your support with a +1, or by adding a bounty via Bountysource.

 Before opening a Package Request, make sure that there are no existing requests for the same software.